 We initiated pivotal trial meetings with the FDA in the first quarter of 2023.
-We have reached agreement with the EMA on a PIP for a pivotal trial of INZ-701 in pediatric patients with ENPP1 Deficiency.
-We have finalized the design for a global pivotal clinical trial of INZ-701 in pediatric patients with ENPP1 Deficiency, the ENERGY-3 trial, and plan to initiate it in October 2023.
+We have reached agreement with the EMA on a Paediatric Investigational Plan for a pivotal trial of INZ-701 in pediatric patients with ENPP1 Deficiency.
+We have finalized the design for a global pivotal clinical trial of INZ-701 in pediatric patients with ENPP1 Deficiency ("ENERGY-3 trial").
+In September 2023, we opened the first site for our ENERGY-3 trial, and patient recruitment is underway.
 We anticipate reporting topline data from the ENERGY-3 trial in mid-2025.

-Pending regulatory discussions and appropriate financial resources, we also plan to conduct a pivotal trial in adolescents and adults with ENPP1 Deficiency, or the ENERGY-4 trial.
+Pending regulatory discussions and appropriate financial resources, we also plan to conduct a pivotal trial in adolescents and adults with ENPP1 Deficiency ("ENERGY-4 trial").